- Israel Daily Picture -- Now Approaching 900,000 Visitors

 Enter your favorite photo essay in the comment section below

 Are you a subscriber?
-Just enter your email in the box in the right column
+Just enter your email in the box in the right column8View comments

 We will continue to scan and publish more photographs from the incredible collection we call the "Cigarbox Collection. " The pictures were taken and collected by the Austrian chemist Dr. Rudolph Avraham Seiden some 90 years ago.